-The National Council of Women of QLD (Inc) is affiliated with National Council of Women of Australia Inc. Ltd. and the International Council of Women.
-Our patron is His Excellency the Honourable Paul de Jersey AC, Governor of Queensland.
+The National Council of Women of QLD.
+(Inc) is affiliated with National Council of Women of Australia Ltd. and the International Council of Women.
+Our patron is Her Excellency the Honourable Dr Jeannette Young AC PSM, Governor of Queensland

 National Council of Women of Queensland (NCWQ) is a non-party-political, non-sectarian, not-for-profit, umbrella organisation with broadly humanitarian and educational objectives.